andrew/ultimate-awesome/README.md

 - [awesome-devops](https://github.com/awesome-soft/awesome-devops) - A curated list of awesome softwares for Devops.
 - [awesome-graphics-libraries](https://github.com/jslee02/awesome-graphics-libraries) - :sunglasses: A curated list of 3D graphics libraries and resources.
 - [awesome-recruitment](https://github.com/Sjamilla/awesome-recruitment) - List of my favourite recruitment things 💫.
+- [super-awesome-mac](https://github.com/tonnoz/super-awesome-mac) - A curated collection of my favorite (free) apps for MacOs.
 - [awesome-campus-expert](https://github.com/campus-experts/awesome-campus-expert) - 🕶 An awesome list of resources for campus experts! 🕶.
 - [awesome-full-stack-machine-learning-courses](https://github.com/leehanchung/awesome-full-stack-machine-learning-courses) - Curated list of publicly accessible machine learning engineering courses from CalTech, Columbia, Berkeley, MIT, and Stanford.
 - [Awesome-Face-Restoration](https://github.com/TaoWangzj/Awesome-Face-Restoration) - A comprehensive list of recources (papers, repositories etc.) about face restoration methods.
 - [edge-ai](https://github.com/crespum/edge-ai) - A curated list of resources for embedded AI.
 - [awesome-devtools](https://github.com/moimikey/awesome-devtools) - 🤖 A curated list of in-browser bookmarklets, tools, and resources for modern full-stack software engineers.
-- [super-awesome-mac](https://github.com/tonnoz/super-awesome-mac) - A curated collection of my favorite (free) apps for MacOs.
 - [awesome-wasm-tools](https://github.com/vshymanskyy/awesome-wasm-tools) - 😎 A curated list of awesome, language-agnostic WebAssembly tools.
 - [awesome-microservice](https://github.com/wanghaisheng/awesome-microservice) - A curated list of Microservice resources .
 - [awesome-llm-time-series](https://github.com/xiyuanzh/awesome-llm-time-series) - Tracking papers, datasets, and models of "large language model (LLM) for time series".
-- [awesome-agi-agents](https://github.com/yzfly/awesome-agi-agents) - 🤖 Awesome list of AGI Agents.
-Agents 精选资源合集.
 - [solana-awesome](https://github.com/helius-labs/solana-awesome) - The "Solana-Awesome" repository serves as a comprehensive, factual resource hub for anyone interested in learning about the Solana blockchain and its underlying technology.
 It is meticulously curated to include a wide array of informative materials such as articles, videos, and Twitter threads, as well as insightful blog posts.
 - [awesome-data-agents](https://github.com/hkustdial/awesome-data-agents) - Continuously updated paper list on advancements in Data Agents.
 Companion repo to our paper "A Survey of Data Agents: Emerging Paradigm or Overstated Hype?".
 - [awesome-state-of-depth-completion](https://github.com/alexklwong/awesome-state-of-depth-completion) - Current state of supervised and unsupervised depth completion methods.